 • Biological (E. coli, salmonella)

 • Chemical (antibiotic residues)

-The Food Safe Farm Practices Producer Manual has been reviewed and accepted by the Canadian Food Inspection Agency (CFIA) as a credible, national on-farm food safety program for the sheep industry.
+The Canadian Verified Sheep Program Manual's Food Safe Farm Practices Chapter has been reviewed and accepted by the Canadian Food Inspection Agency (CFIA) as a credible, national on-farm food safety program for the sheep industry.
 In addition, the Canadian Sheep Federation’s Board of Directors has demonstrated its commitment to on-farm food safety (OFFS) by its inclusion in their 2008-2013 Business Plan.
-The Food Safe Farm Practices Program is an excellent way to further the sheep industry and invest in your business as a sheep producer.
+The Canadian Verified Sheep Program is an excellent way to further the sheep industry and invest in your business as a sheep producer.